nemanjam/nemanjam.github.io/README.md

 - Tailwind responsive styling, both spacings and typography
 - Three layer (base/components/utilities) CSS code organization
 - System for keeping typography styles in sync between markdown (prose) and custom components
+- Customized typography plugin prose class
 - Component styles extracted into CSS files with `class-variance-authority` for variants
+- `tailwind-merge` and `clsx` for dynamic class names

 #### SEO and Metadata

 - Centralized and typed metadata for all types of pages, with defaults
-- Open graph image endpoint with Satori generated images for all pages with hero image and random gradient background
+- Open Graph image endpoint with Satori template generated images for all pages with hero image and random gradient background
 - Sitemap generated at build-time
+- Custom styled 404 page

+#### Website

+- Organized assets structure for both optimized (`/src`) and un-optimized (`/public`) images with extracted defaults
+- `astro-icon` package supporting both material design (`mdi`) icons and local SVG's
+- Paginated list pages for filtering posts: by tag - `/tags`, by category - `categories`, by both - `/explore` - Explore (Archive) page
+- Collapsible navbar with items stored as array and active item for the current route
+- Table of contents for blog posts
+- Design system with `.mdx` pages available at `/design` path for clear preview and debugging of all visual components
+- Share component supporting Twitter, Facebook, Reddit, LinkedIn and Hackernews

 #### External libraries

 - Comments with Giscus and dark mode support
+- `astro-embed` for embedding tweets, YouTube and Vimeo videos, and Open Graph links
+- Embedded code syntax highlighting using `expressive-code`integration

 #### Types

 - Fully Typescript, all types are located in a separate folder
 - Centralized Zod schemas for Post, Project and Config models with proper defaults to prevent runtime exceptions
 - Fully typed and build-time validated config and environment variables
-- Enhanced Post collection model to include calculated reading time
+- Abstracted Post and Project collection models that can include additional fields like calculated reading time

+#### Development

+- Typescript path aliases for clean and organized imports
+- Prettier formatting with sorted imports
+- ESLint syntax checking

 #### Deployment

-- Latest git commit info is included in the website footer for easy identifying of currently deployed version
+- Latest git commit info is included in the website footer for easy identification of currently deployed version
+- Production deployments with Github Pages, Nginx and Docker image
+- All three deployment methods are supported both in Github Actions and locally
+- The same bash scripts reused for both Github Actions and local deployments for easy debugging locally
+- Support for building both `x86` and `arm` Docker images

 ## Roadmap